Envisioning Future Deep Learning Theories: Some Basic Concepts and Characteristics: Neurashed

 \section{Neurashed}

 We introduce a simple, interpretable, white-box model that simultaneously possesses the \textit{hierarchical, iterative}, and \textit{compressive} characteristics to guide the development of a future deep learning theory.
-This model, called \textit{neurashed}, is represented as a graph with nodes partitioned into different levels (Figure~\ref{fig:intro_xs}).
-The number of levels is the same as the number of layers of the neural network that neurashed imitates.
-Instead of corresponding with a single neuron in the neural network, an $l$-level node in neurashed represents a feature that the neural network can learn in its $l$-layer.
+This model, called \textit{neurashed}, is a phenomenological model that mimics neural networks through the training process.
+Depending on the neural network that it imitates, a neurashed model is represented as a graph with nodes partitioned into different levels (Figure~\ref{fig:intro_xs}).
+For example, the number of levels is the same as the number of layers of the corresponding neural network.
+Instead of corresponding with a single neuron in the corresponding neural network, an $l$-level node in neurashed represents a feature that the neural network can learn in its $l$-layer.
 For example, the nodes in the first/bottom level denote lowest-level features, whereas the nodes in the last/top level correspond to the class membership in the classification problem.
 To describe the dependence of high-level features on low-level features, neurashed includes edges between a node and its dependent nodes in the preceding level.
 This reflects the hierarchical nature of features in neural networks.

 Given any input sample, a node in neurashed is in one of two states: firing or not firing.
-The unique last-level node that fires for an input corresponds with the label of the input.
+The first-layer nodes take the pixels as input when the input is an image.\footnote{For simplicity, we assume that a node is firing if the corresponding pixel value is above a certain threshold.} The unique last-level node that fires for an input corresponds with the label of the input.
 Whether a node in the first level fires or not is determined by the input.
-For a middle-level node, its state is determined by the firing pattern of its dependent nodes in the preceding levels.
+For a middle-level node, its state is \textit{determined} by the firing pattern of its dependent nodes in the preceding levels through its firing rule.
 For example, let a node represent \texttt{cat} and its dependent nodes be \texttt{cat head} and \texttt{cat tail}.
-We activate \texttt{cat} when either or both of the two dependent nodes are firing.
+We can activate \texttt{cat} when either or both of the two dependent nodes are firing.
 Alternatively, let a node represent \texttt{panda head} and consider its dependent nodes \texttt{dark circle}, \texttt{black ear}, and \texttt{white face}.
-The \texttt{panda head} node fires only if all three dependent nodes are firing.
+We can let the \texttt{panda head} node be firing only if all three dependent nodes are firing.
+In general, the firing rule is a Boolean function with arity being the number of dependent nodes.